 Your UGTA: What better time than now to start to talk with people who have had these same experiences and are the better for them.
-You will be assigned an Undergraduate TA on Friday.
+You will be assigned an Undergraduate TA on Friday and on Sunday night he or she will contact you.
 Make it a point to engage your UGTA through IM or e-mail or text messaging or however you all communicate these days (maybe even meeting in person?)
-Understand that your UGTA is NOT to be the originator of your idea, he or she can suggest improvements to the idea.
-But in the end, it is your inquiry, although your UGTA needs to approve it.
+Understand that your UGTA is NOT to be the originator of your idea, but he or she can suggest improvements to the idea.
+In the end, it is your inquiry, but your UGTA needs to approve it.

 Format for the write-up: Whatever you do, it has to be the kind of thing your instructors can access and read easily.
 Consequently electronic documents must be submitted as pdf files.
-Written documents must be typed and submitted on standard white 8.5 x 11 inch paper.
-If you use a forum not readily amenable to these media or formats, contact your UGTA for guidance.
+How and to whom, will follow.
+If you use a medium not readily amenable to electronic format, contact your UGTA for guidance.

-- You have the option of submitting your document electronically or as a paper document.
-Instructions for submission will be provided the week the assignment is due. - Retain a hard copy of the inquiry for your portfolio, which will be due on December 15.
+- You will submit your document electronically.
+Instructions for submission will be provided the week the assignment is due. - Retain a hard copy of the inquiry for your portfolio, which will be due on December 14.